Realism – Representing a person, location or thing in a way that is accurate and true to life

-Once you have chosen a character, we need to apply it to a more realistic form.
+Once you have chosen a character, you need to apply a more realistic form to it.
 You can use the Mammoth Memory proportions of a face page to help with this.

 There you will find a guide to the proportions of an average face:

-You now need to apply your characters features to the guide, to make them fit to a more realistic form.
-Roughly transfer the features across to find a compromise that works well and looks realistic whilst still recognisable as the character.
+You now need to apply your character's features to the guide, to make them fit to a more realistic form.
+Roughly transfer the features across to find a compromise that works well and looks realistic, while still recognisable as the character.

-Once you are happy, you can draw around the lines you are happy with and remove any sketches along with the guide.
+Once you are happy, you can draw around the lines you want to keep and remove any others along with the guide.

 Try to keep your outline quite faint, as in realism there are very few outlines – people don't have an outline in real life, do they?